Tigrayan peace process: Humanitarian aid

 By 9 November, concerns had emerged about the continued lack of humanitarian aid Tigray was receiving.
 Despite the agreement stating that Ethiopia must "mobilize and expedite humanitarian assistance for all those in need," and Redwan saying that "aid is flowing like no other times," a number of humanitarian agencies were reporting that they were being prevented from delivering aid.
 TPLF officials also denied this was the case, with Getachew telling AFP that Redwan was "plucking his facts out of thin air."
 A Tigray-based humanitarian worker expressed similar sentiments, saying the government's claim was untrue, and that "no aid is allowed to enter Shire city at all."
-After the 12 November deal was made, Keiredin Tezera, an Ethiopian legislator, told Al Jazeera that aid was already being sent to areas under Ethiopian control, but that it "may even further facilitate" the delivery of aid.
+After 12 November deal was made, Keiredin Tezera, an Ethiopian legislator, told Al Jazeera that aid was already being sent to areas under Ethiopian control, but that it "may even further facilitate" the delivery of aid.
 On the other hand, Yohannes Abraha, a North America representative for Tigray, also told the news outlet that aid had not been made available to the region since August 2022, and continued to remain inaccessible even after the signing of the Pretoria agreement.

 WHO Director-General Tedros Adhanom Ghebreyesus – who is Tigrayan, and a former head of the Ethiopian Ministry of Health – initially welcomed news of the agreement; on 9 November, however, he expressed concern, saying "nothing is moving in terms of food aid or medicines."
 He emphasized his support for "giv[ing] peace a chance," but called for supplies to be delivered as soon as possible.